1st dose to be given as booster to those vaccinated with Sputnik V, NTAGI recommends | Health

 - India

-The first dose of Sputnik V vaccine can be administered as the precaution dose to all those vaccinated with the Russian COVID-19 jab, an NTAGI panel has recommended, official sources told PTI on Saturday.
+Ending the wait for a booster for all those vaccinated with Sputnik V, the NTAGI has recommended that the first dose of the Russian COVID-19 jab can be administered as the precaution dose, official sources told PTI on Saturday.

 The two doses of Sputnik V vaccine have separate compositions.